gou-th/fpga-spi-coprocessor/README.md

 ## Verification
 The design includes a self-checking testbench (`tb_spi_coprocessor.sv`) that validates:
 * 100% of Opcodes.
-* Timing integrity of the SPI Shift Register.
+* Timing of the SPI Shift Register.
-* Automated latency calculation via system monitors.

 ## How to Run
 1.  **FPGA:** Open the `hdl/` files in Vivado, add the `basys3_master.xdc` constraint and generate the bitstream.